Rein in Sarcoma foundation

-In order to support this growth, the organization was in need of a clear and consistent brand to reflect their new goals.
+The foundation was in need of a consistent brand to reflect their new goals and support their growth.

 "Rein in Sarcoma should convey hope, reliability and authenticity within the community"